daiearth22/test/sales-process/accounting/index.html.md

 ## EU VAT VIES check

-Do the VIES check before sending an invoice to a EU client (not needed for Dutch clients/index.html.md) [VAT request](http://ec.europa.eu/taxation_customs/vies/vatRequest.html/index.html.md) print to PDF, email the resulting page to Sytse with the invoice.
+Do the VIES check before sending an invoice to a EU client (not needed for Dutch clients) [VAT request](http://ec.europa.eu/taxation_customs/vies/vatRequest.html) print to PDF, email the resulting page to Sytse with the invoice.

 GitLab.com VAT nr. is NL 137696735B02